michac789/Othello/README.md

 # Othello

+## Download Game

+You can download the game executable from the [release page](https://github.com/michac789/Othello/releases/tag/v1.0.0) and play the game in your computer.

 ## Overview

 This is a fully functional Othello game with complete user interface.
 The game features are as follows: